MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-logging-aspnet-core/includes/4-implement-app-insights.md

         In the preceding code:

-        - The `AddApplicationInsightsTelemetry` extension method is provided by the `Microsoft.ApplicationInsights.AspNetCore` NuGet package.
+        - The `Microsoft.ApplicationInsights.AspNetCore` NuGet package provides the `AddApplicationInsightsTelemetry` extension method.
-        - The `AddApplicationInsightsKubernetesEnricher` extension method is provided by the `Microsoft.ApplicationInsights.Kubernetes` NuGet package.
+        - The `Microsoft.ApplicationInsights.Kubernetes` NuGet package provides the `AddApplicationInsightsKubernetesEnricher` extension method.

     1. In the *:::no-loc text="Startup.cs":::* file's `ConfigureServices` method, invoke the `AddAppInsights` extension method.